Wandmalfarbe/pandoc-latex-template/README.md

     the height of the rule on the top of the title page (in points)

+  - `titlepage-logo`

+    path to an image that will be displayed on the title page.
+The path is always relative to where pandoc is executed.
+The option `--resource-path` has no effect.

   - `titlepage-background`

     the path to a background image for the title page.
 The background image is scaled to cover the entire page.
 In the examples folder under `titlepage-background` are a few example background images.